 - unsalted butter - should be room temperature

-- granulated sugar - brings out the sweetness of the blueberries!
+- granulated sugar - brings out the sweetness of the blueberries in these buttermilk muffins!

 - eggs - they should be room temperature as well -- if you're in a rush, let them sit in some warm water for about 15 minutes.